appliedblockchain/ab-website/_posts/2018-05-12-applied-blockchain-travel-ledger-alliance-development-partner.md

 ---
-layout: post
+layout: "post"
-title: Applied Blockchain selected as Travel Ledger Alliance development partner
+title: "Applied Blockchain selected as Travel Ledger Alliance development partner"
-image: applied-blockchain-travel-ledger-alliance-development-partner
+lead: "Travel Ledger Alliance has announced that it has selected Applied Blockchain as its development partner to build and deliver the base architecture and minimum viable product for Travel Ledger, a distributed billing and settlement platform for the travel industry."
-category: press-release
+image: "applied-blockchain-travel-ledger-alliance-development-partner.jpg"
-headline: Travel Ledger Alliance has announced that it has selected Applied Blockchain as its development partner to build and deliver the base architecture and minimum viable product for Travel Ledger, a distributed billing and settlement platform for the travel industry.
+category: "Press release"
 ---

 Based in Canary Wharf, Applied Blockchain has an expert team of in-house blockchain developers that have been building solutions for the past two years.
 The team has built blockchain applications that are now live in production environments, being used by real customers.